Ramadan in Indonesia 2026: A Guide for Expat

 Popular Starters for Breakfasting During Fasting Month

 Takjil is the name! it boast an incredible variety of starters specialties.
+In Jakarta, there are many stalls near the mosque that sell takjil.
 Try the popular and refreshing shaved ice dessert of Es Buah to heartwarming Kolak, that will refreshened up your day!

 Kolak